Max Kepler Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in MLB.

-- The Red Sox have a 4.42 team ERA that ranks 19th among all league pitching staffs.
+- The Red Sox's 4.40 team ERA ranks 19th among all MLB pitching staffs.

-- Red Sox pitchers combine to rank 21st in baseball in home runs surrendered (86 total, 1.2 per game).
+- Red Sox pitchers combine to surrender 87 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- Paxton (2-1) gets the starting nod for the Red Sox in his seventh start of the season.
-He has a 3.09 ERA in 32 2/3 innings pitched, with 44 strikeouts.
+- The Red Sox will send Crawford (1-3) out to make his sixth start of the season.
+He is 1-3 with a 3.98 ERA and 41 strikeouts through 40 2/3 innings pitched.

-- In his most recent time out on Monday, the lefty went six innings against the Colorado Rockies, giving up no earned runs while surrendering four hits.
+- His last time out came on Tuesday against the Colorado Rockies, when the righty tossed four innings, surrendering four earned runs while giving up five hits.

-- The 34-year-old has a 3.09 ERA and 12.4 strikeouts per nine innings across six games this season, while giving up a batting average of .221 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.